iamludal/mysql-querybuilder/README.md

 > $builder = new QueryBuilder($pdo);
 > ```

-From this instance, build your query:
+From this instance, you can now build your query:

 ```php
 $select = $builder